Samsung Galaxy Xcover 4

-The Samsung Galaxy Xcover 4 is an Android smartphone produced by Samsung Electronics and released in April 2017.
-It is the successor to the Samsung Galaxy Xcover 3.
-The Xcover 4 is waterproof and dustproof designed around the IP68 specifications.
-The Samsung Galaxy Xcover 4 has models SM-G390F, SM-G390W, And SM-G390Y.
-This phone has been succeeded by the Xcover 4s.
+The Samsung Galaxy Xcover 4 is a rugged mid-range Android-based smartphone manufactured, developed, produced and marketed by Samsung Electronics and released in April 2017.
+It is the successor to the Galaxy Cover 3.
+The Xcover 4 is waterproof and dustproof, designed around the IP68 specifications.
+The Samsung Galaxy Xcover 4 has models SM-G390F, SM-G390W, and SM-G390Y.
+This phone has been succeeded by the Galaxy Xcover 4s, the Galaxy Xcover FieldPro, and the Galaxy Xcover 5.